SlackBuffer/abzVue/Vue1.0/list_rendering.md

     - `sort()`
     - `reverse()`
 ### Replacing an array
-- When working with non-mutating methods (e.g. `filter()`, `concat()` and `slice()`), you can just replace the old Array with the new one
+- When working with non-mutating methods (e.g. `filter()`, `concat()` and `slice()`), you can just **replace** the old Array with the new one
-    - You might think this will cause Vue.js to throw away the existing DOM and re-render the entire list - luckily that is not the case
-    - Vue.js implements some smart heuristics to maximize DOM element reuse, so replacing an array with another array containing overlapping objects is a very efficient operation
+    - You might think this will cause Vue.js to throw away the existing DOM and re-render the entire list - luckily that is not the case.
+Vue.js implements some smart heuristics to maximize DOM element reuse, so replacing an array with another array containing overlapping objects is a very efficient operation
 ### `track-by`
 - By default `v-for` determines the reusability of existing **scopes** and **DOM elements** by tracking the **identity** of its data object, this could cause the entire list to be re-rendered
 - If each of your data objects has a unique `id` property, then you can use a `track-by` special attribute to give Vue.js a hint so that it can reuse existing instances as much as possible